fatimarkhawaja/Investigating-CWI-and-UPR---GL4HS/README.md

-# Investigating the Relationship between the Cell Wall Integrity Pathway and Unfolded Protein Response in Arabidopsis thaliana
+# Project Overview: Investigating the Relationship between the Cell Wall Integrity Pathway and Unfolded Protein Response in Arabidopsis thaliana

 ## Abstract